python/cpython/Doc/library/functions.rst

    total.  *start* defaults to ``0``.
 The *iterable*'s items are normally numbers, and the start value is not allowed to be a string.

-   For some use cases, there a good alternatives to :func:`sum`.
+   For some use cases, there are good alternatives to :func:`sum`.
    The preferred, fast way to concatenate a sequence of strings is by calling ``''.join(sequence)``.
 To add floating point values with extended precision, see :func:`math.fsum`\.
 To concatenate a series of iterables, consider using